Foreign policy of the Biden administration: Ukraine

-The Biden administration has repeatedly opposed Ukraine utilizing US-provided equipment against military targets within Russia, citing concerns about escalation.
-Deliveries of long-range ATACMS missiles were blocked for over a year due to US concerns about potential Ukrainian strikes across the Russian border, and were only allowed on the condition that they never be used to hit targets within Russia.
-The US has also refused to provide military intelligence to aid Ukraine in cross-border strikes.
+The Biden administration repeatedly opposed Ukraine's use of US-provided equipment against military targets within Russia, citing concerns about escalation.
+Deliveries of long-range ATACMS missiles were blocked for over a year due to US concerns about potential Ukrainian strikes across the Russian border, and were only allowed on the condition that they would never be used to hit targets within Russia.
+The US also refused to provide military intelligence to aid Ukraine in cross-border strikes.
 After Ukraine struck targets inside Russia using its own drones, US officials, including Vice President Kamala Harris and national security adviser Jake Sullivan, urged Ukraine to cease the attacks.
-Ukraine has criticized the restrictions on utilizing western-provided weapons against targets in Russian territory, with Zelenskyy saying that it was Russia's "biggest advantage" in the war.
-Russia has utilized the restrictions on weapons usage to create safe zones for its military equipment and personnel just outside of Ukraine's borders.
+Ukraine criticized the restrictions on utilizing Western-provided weapons against targets in Russian territory, with Zelenskyy saying that it was Russia's "biggest advantage" in the war.
+Russia utilized the restrictions on weapons usage to create safe zones for its military equipment and personnel just outside of Ukraine's borders.
 The restrictions have also been used by Russia to safely launch airstrikes, drone attacks, and missile strikes across its border with Ukraine, as well as its 2024 Kharkiv offensive.
 Ukrainian requests for exemptions to weapons restrictions have repeatedly been turned down.
-In June 2024, Ukraine missed an opportunity to destroy multiple Russian SU-34 fighter bombers near their border after a White House denial.
+In June 2024, Ukraine missed an opportunity to destroy multiple Russian SU-34 fighter bombers near its border after a White House denial.
 In July, the Biden administration blocked a Ukrainian request to strike missile launch sites responsible for partially destroying a children's hospital in Kyiv.

-In addition to restrictions on provided weaponry, the Biden administration has also blocked or delayed deliveries of weapons systems altogether due to fears of escalation.
+In addition to restrictions on provided weaponry, the Biden administration also blocked or delayed deliveries of weapons systems altogether due to fears of escalation.
 Shortly before the 2022 invasion, the Biden administration blocked deliveries of Stinger and Javelin missiles, including attempted deliveries from Baltic allies.
 Ukraine requested F-16 fighters from the US since 2022, only receiving them in July 2024 after prior denials from the Biden administration.
-The US has also blocked Poland from donating its own MiG-29 fighters to Ukraine over escalation fears.
+The US also blocked Poland from donating its own MiG-29 fighters to Ukraine over escalation fears.
 The Biden administration initially refused to send HIMARS to Ukraine, before allowing them after modifications were made to prevent any strikes against Russia itself.
 Other weapons systems that were blocked or delayed for Ukraine included Patriot surface-to-air missiles, M1 Abrams tanks, and Gray Eagle drones.
-Ukrainian officials have criticized the halting pace of weapons deliveries as contributing to battlefield losses.
+Ukrainian officials criticized the halting pace of weapons deliveries as contributing to battlefield losses.

-In 2022, Biden told Secretary of State Blinken and Secretary of Defense Austin to tone down their rhetoric after stating that the US would like to see a Ukrainian victory in its war with Russia.
-Multiple foreign policy analysts have questioned whether Biden wishes to see Ukraine victorious, noting Biden's repeated limitations on aid sent to Ukraine's military and his ambiguous aims in the conflict.
+In 2022, Biden told Blinken and Secretary of Defense Austin to tone down their rhetoric after stating that the US would like to see a Ukrainian victory in its war with Russia.
+Multiple foreign policy analysts have questioned whether Biden wished to see Ukraine victorious, noting Biden's repeated limitations on aid sent to Ukraine's military and his ambiguous aims in the conflict.

-In December 2024, President Zelenskyy resisted pressure from the Biden administration to lower the conscription age to 18 to replace Ukraine's battlefield losses.
+In December 2024, Zelenskyy resisted pressure from the Biden administration to lower the conscription age to 18 to replace Ukraine's battlefield losses.